dinardavis/suitsupply/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 As mentioned, the application is fully functional.
 Click here to view the [Live Demo](https://suitsupply.vercel.app/).
 Users are able to create new credentials, or login using an existing Google account.
-However, the checkout is also able to be processed without logging in.
+However, a checkout is also able to be processed without logging in.
 To proceed with the development/test mode checkout please add properly formatted email and shipping information.
 For payment details you may enter the following:

-Card Number: 4242 4242 4242 4242
+Card Number: 4242 4242 4242 4242 <br />
-Exp Date: 04/24
+Exp Date: 04/24 <br />
 CVC: 424

 <!-- CONTACT -->